JonatasMSS/handwritten_letter_digit/Readme.md

-## 🧠 Modelo de Aprendizado Profundo para Reconhecimento de Letras

-Este projeto parece envolver um modelo de aprendizado profundo para reconhecimento de letras.
-A estrutura sugere um projeto simples, possivelmente voltado para demonstração ou aprendizado.
+## 🧠 Deep Learning Model for Letter Recognition

+This project seems to involve a deep learning model for letter recognition.
+The structure suggests a simple project, possibly aimed at demonstration or learning.

-## 💻 Tecnologias Utilizadas:
+## 💻 Technologies Used:

 - Python
 - Keras/TensorFlow
 - Jupyter Notebook

-## 📂 Arquitetura do Projeto:
+## 📂 Project Architecture:

-### 📄 Arquivos Principais:
+### 📄 Main Files:

-- `Deep_learning_letras.ipynb` 📒: Jupyter Notebook contendo, provavelmente, o código de treinamento, avaliação e possivelmente demonstração do modelo.
+- `Deep_learning_letras.ipynb` 📒: Jupyter Notebook containing, probably, the training code, evaluation, and possibly a demonstration of the model.
-- `Readme.md` 📄: Este arquivo README.
+- `Readme.md` 📄: This README file.
-- `saved_model/` 💾: Contém o modelo salvo.
+- `saved_model/` 💾: Contains the saved model.
-    - `letter_model.keras`: Modelo salvo no formato Keras.

-### 📁 .git/:

-Pasta de controle de versão do Git.
-Contém informações sobre o histórico do projeto, commits, branches, etc. (Detalhes no próximo item).
+    - `letter_model.keras`: Model saved in the Keras format.